ppone/docs/dev/webhooks.md

 ### Receiving a webhook

 Once your webhook endpoint has been set up then any supported events that occur will trigger an HTTP POST call to your endpoint.
 The request body will be a JSON-encoded string of the event.
 The event object will also contain the original object that triggered the event, such as an invoice or a transaction.
 You can see the Event object structure in the [API reference](/docs/api#event-object).

+### Validating a webhook

+When you receive a webhook there will be an event ID in the request.
+We recommend [retrieving the event](/docs/api/#retrieve-an-event) through the Invoiced API using the given event ID in order to validate that the incoming webhook is legitimate.

 ### Responding to a webhook